It started with a cigarette. Well,

 In rushed handwriting, a flustered

-Hemingway confides to McAlmon that over the past few months he
+Hemingway confides to McAlmon that over the past few months

-More seriously, Hemingway had shared several manuscripts and
+acknowledged.
+More seriously, Hemingway had shared several

-drafts with other prominent writers which were in fact not his
+manuscripts and drafts with other prominent writers which were

-own work.
-I don’t know how familiar you are with what’s now known
+in fact not his own work.
+I don’t know how familiar you are

-as the Lost Generation, but several expatriate writers
+with what’s now known as the Lost Generation, but several

-like Hemingway, Gertrude Stein, Ezra Pound, and James Joyce would
+expatriate writers like Hemingway, Gertrude Stein, Ezra Pound,

-often closely collaborate, sharing and editing each other’s writing.
+and James Joyce would often closely collaborate, sharing and

-In the letter, the young Hemingway reveals an admiration of these
+editing each other’s writing.
+In the letter, the young Hemingway

-more established writers which, based on his language, bordered
+based on his language, bordered on hero worship.
+He explains

-on hero worship.
-He explains to McAlmon that during his first
+to McAlmon that during his first few months in Paris Hemingway

-few months in Paris Hemingway had felt immense pressure to prove
+had felt immense pressure to prove himself as a writer and

-himself as a writer and gain the respect of his new colleagues
+gain the respect of his new colleagues and mentors.

-He further relates that years earlier
+He further relates that years

-befriended a fellow reporter by the name of Thomas Callaghan.
+he had befriended a fellow reporter by the name of Thomas Callaghan.

 Callaghan was himself once an aspiring fiction writer and often

 sent his ideas and drafts to Hemingway for help and advice.
-However,

-peers in Paris.”
+to his literary peers in Paris.”

 Adam digested and evaluated these